descope-sample-apps/flask-react-sample-app/README.md

 ## Folder Structure 📁

 - Backend: the backend folder contains the flask app and server that will handle session validation
-    - app.py: our main flask app (server)
+    - `app.py`: our main flask app (server)
-    - requirements.txt: a txt file with a list of our dependencies
+    - `requirements.txt`: a txt file with a list of our dependencies
 - Frontend: our react app

 <br>